openflighthpc/flight-env-types/apptainer/info.md

-If the environment was created by the superuser (root), then any user may execute a cached or direct image, or run a shell within a cached or direct image by using the `singularity` command provided by the shared environment.
+If the environment was created by the superuser (root), then any user may execute a cached or direct image, or run a shell within a cached or direct image by using the `apptainer` command provided by the shared environment.

-Use the `singularity` command to perform image management for your
+Use the `apptainer` command to perform image management for your
 environment:

 ```
-singularity --help
+apptainer --help
 ```

-To see what images are cached within your environment use the `singularity cache list` command; to execute a prebuilt image use `singularity run application.img`; to run a shell within an image use `singularity shell ...` and to build images use `singularity build ...`.
+To see what images are cached within your environment use the `apptainer cache list` command; to execute a prebuilt image use `apptainer run application.img`; to run a shell within an image use `apptainer shell ...` and to build images use `apptainer build ...`.

-Refer to the [Singularity user guide](https://sylabs.io/guides/3.10/user-guide/) for more details.
+Refer to the [Apptainer user
+guide](https://apptainer.org/docs/user/latest) for more details.

 ## LICENSE